grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi stood staring at the dials in front of Bastian and Gregory, his massive arms crossed in the rough rough wool of his tightly-fitted tweed suit jacket.
 He tapped the thick fingers of one hand against the leather elbow patches while his other hand stroked his wiry black beard.

-The got moving slowly and silently at 100 meters down.
+Running level at depth, they got the boat moving slowly and silently.
 The idea was to sneak quietly away --- the most routine tactic of all submarines.
-But being routine did not make it any less nerve-wracking.
+But the routine of it did not reduce the feeling of being prey.
 Captain Percy pulled out another cigarillo and lit it.
-She nervously sucked at it, and then ashed it into a tin cup that smelled of her stale coffee from three hours earlier.
+She sucked at it, and then ashed it into a tin cup that smelled of her stale coffee from three hours earlier.

 Being underwater meant they had to run on batteries.
 The diesel engines the submarine used while surfaced generated power that drove the propellers and charged the batteries.
 But those engines breathed far more air than humans, and so could not be used underwater.
-Running on batteries with just the electric motors driving the propellers made the boat was nearly completely silent --- electric motors produced a hum that was audible inside the boat, but barely detectable by another vessel.
+Running on batteries with just the electric motors driving the propellers made the boat nearly completely silent.
+The electric motors produced a hum that was audible inside the boat, but barely detectable by another vessel.
 Eventually the batteries would run out though, and they would have to get back up on the surface to recharge the batteries with the diesels.

 [//]: # (### They realize there's something wrong)

 But Captain Percy's intuition was plaguing her again.
 "Something isn't right."
 She said aloud to no one in particular.

-Just like when she was on the bridge before, she could feel something wrong with her boat.
+She could again feel something was wrong with her boat.
 There was no single instrument that reported anything amiss.
 But then no single instrument on a submarine described the total status of the boat.
 All the instruments had to be taken together, internalized, and combined with what one felt the boat doing.
 Percy would typically be holding the depth in her head, while taking in the dive plane angle, the speed, and the overall feeling of the boat.
 Normally this happened instinctively.
 She processed it all automatically, and she could just _know_ what her boat was doing from a quick glance at this wall of dials combined with what her senses told her and dead reckoning from the accelerations she had experienced.

 This feeling of internalizing what her boat was doing --- something she did  continually, to the point where it felt like the boat was part of her body --- was not working right now.

-Her eyes scanned back and forth across the dials, but they did not come together.
-There was no way to make sense of them and she could not figure out what was happening to her boat.
-In this steel tube with no windows, perhaps for the first time ever, she was truly blind.
+Her eyes scanned back and forth across the dials, but the information did not come together.
+There was no way to make sense of the dials.
+In this steel tube with no windows, perhaps for the first time ever, she felt blind.

 "Hemi... what the fuck is going on...?"
-She was turning red with frustration and she could almost feel her eyes watering.
+She was turning red with frustration and she could feel her eyes watering.
 Fortunately in the dim red lighting, no one would see that.

 "I don't know..."
 He reached past Gregory and turned the rudder.
 The boat came along, slowly.
 "Sluggish?"